Influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids: Experimental procedures and methods

-To control the dissolved gas concentration of the liquids, different methods were used for undersaturated and oversaturated liquids.
-For undersaturation, around \SI{100}{mL} liquid was put in a vacuum-desicator at around \SI{1000}{Pa} for 5 to \SI{30}{min} to control its gas concentration.
-For oversaturation, around \SI{100}{mL} liquid was put in a pressurized container at 2 to \SI{6}{bar} for 2 to \SI{24}{h}.
+To control the dissolved gas concentration, different methods were used to prepare the undersaturated and oversaturated liquids.
+For undersaturation, around \SI{100}{mL} liquid was put in a vacuum-desiccator at around \SI{1000}{Pa} for 5 to \SI{30}{min} to control its gas concentration.
+For oversaturation, around \SI{100}{mL} liquid was pressurized with air at 1.5 to \SI{4.5}{bar} for 2 to \SI{24}{h}.
 Then the undersaturated or oversaturated liquid was poured into a wide-mouth bottle to measure its dissolved oxygen concentration $c_\mathrm{o}$ by an optical dissolved oxygen meter (Mettler-Toledo, S900-K, USA).
 It takes about \SI{30}{s} to measure the dissolved oxygen concentration $c_\mathrm{o}$ in the liquid.
-Right after the $c_\mathrm{o}$ has been measured, the liquid was filled into the petri dish to start the experiment and the bottle was sealed to prevent the gas concentration in it from changing.
-To minimize the change of gas concentration in the liquid in the petri dish due to gas exchange with air during the experiments, the undersaturated (oversaturated) liquid was used for no longer than \SI{5}{min} (\SI{2}{min}).
-After this time, liquid in the sealed bottle was taken again to fill the petri dish to continue the experiment.
-These two time intervals were selected because it was found that within these time intervals, the gas concentration in the liquid does not change much (see Supplementary Materials for details).
+Right after the $c_\mathrm{o}$ had been measured, the liquid was filled into the container to start the experiment and the bottle was sealed to prevent the gas concentration in it from changing.
+To minimize the change of gas concentration in the liquid in the container due to gas exchange with air during the experiments, the undersaturated (oversaturated) liquid was used for no longer than \SI{5}{min} (\SI{2}{min}) unless the bubble lifetime exceeds this value.
+After this time (or after bubble rupture), liquid in the sealed bottle was taken again to fill the container to continue the experiment.
+These two time intervals were selected because it was found that within these time intervals, the gas concentration in the liquid does not change much (see Supplementary Material for more details).

-To capture the detailed rupture processes of the bubbles, a high speed camera (Photron, Nova S12, Japan) at frame rates ranging from 3000 to \SI{25000}{fps} was used instead.
-Liquid film thickness $h$ of the bubble at the instance of rupture was calculated using the Taylor-Culick method \citep{taylor1956fluid,2020Experimental}:
+To capture the detailed rupture processes of the bubbles, a high speed camera (Photron, Nova S12, Japan) at frame rates ranging from 3000 to \SI{25000}{fps} was used.
+Liquid film thickness $h$ of the bubble was calculated using the Taylor-Culick method \citep{taylor1956fluid,2020Experimental}: